david-lev/pywa/README.md

 ________________________

-**PyWa is a Fast, Simple, Modern and easy-to-use asynchronous Python framework for building WhatsApp bots using the WhatsApp Cloud API.**
+**💫 PyWa is the all-in-one Python framework for the WhatsApp Cloud API**

+**Send rich messages with media and interactive buttons, Listen to user events in real time, Build and send flows, Create and send template messages, Enjoy blazing-fast async support and seamless integration with FastAPI, Flask, and more.
+Fully typed, documented, and production-ready.
+Build powerful WhatsApp bots in minutes.**

 📄 **Quick Documentation Index**
 --------------------------------